MayamaTakeshi/sip-lab/DEV.md

 Just delete the corresponding library subfolder in subfolder 3drParty.

-Then temporarily change install.sh to not checkout a specific version (or checkout a desired commit)
+Then temporarily change build_deps.sh to not checkout a specific version (or checkout a desired commit)

 Then run
 ```
 npm install
 ```

 Then perform code changes and tests.
-When you are satisfied with them, update install.sh with the new commit id.
+When you are satisfied with them, update build_deps.sh with the new commit IDs.

 #### prebuild binaries
 Previously we would do: